Gugapriya-P/Ex.No.8/README.md

 Background – neutral background keeping focus on subject Composition – centered figure with calm expression Style – classic realism, detailed and lifelike

-Create the Basic Prompt
+2.Create the Basic Prompt
 A portrait of a person in classic realism style, sitting in a natural pose with a calm expression.

-Refine the Prompt with More Detail
+3.Refine the Prompt with More Detail
 A detailed portrait of a person in classic realism style, with soft natural lighting, muted tones, realistic textures, and a neutral background.
 The subject has a composed expression and a steady gaze, maintaining focus on the face.

-Identify Style and Artistic Influences
+4.Identify Style and Artistic Influences
 To reproduce the image in another style (e.g., Studio Ghibli):
 A Studio Ghibli-inspired portrait of a person, keeping the same pose and calm expression from a realistic painting.
 The artwork has soft pastel tones, expressive anime-style eyes, painterly hand-drawn textures, and a dreamy whimsical background.

-Adjust and Fine-tune
+5.Adjust and Fine-tune

-If pose changes → add: "identical pose as original portrait" If expression changes → add: "same calm expression as original" If background gets noisy → add: "plain dreamy background" Generate the Image
+If pose changes → add: "identical pose as original portrait" If expression changes → add: "same calm expression as original" If background gets noisy → add: "plain dreamy background"

+6.Generate the Image
 Use the crafted prompt in a tool such as:
 DALL·E (OpenAI)
 Stable Diffusion (Open-source)
 MidJourney (artistic stylization)

-Compare the Generated Image with the Original
+7.Compare the Generated Image with the Original
 Assess similarities and differences in color, composition, pose, and expression.
 Refine prompts if necessary.

-Tools/LLMs for Image Generation
+# Tools/LLMs for Image Generation
 DALL·E (OpenAI): Precise realism reproduction.
 Stable Diffusion: Flexible customization and fine control.
 MidJourney: Best for stylized Ghibli/anime transformations.

-Instructions
+# Instructions
-Examine the Given Image – note colors, lighting, and subject.
+1.Examine the Given Image – note colors, lighting, and subject.
-Write the Basic Prompt – describe only the subject and pose.
+2.Write the Basic Prompt – describe only the subject and pose.
-Refine and Add Details – include textures, lighting, colors, and mood.
+3.Refine and Add Details – include textures, lighting, colors, and mood.
-Use the Selected Tool – input prompt into AI generator.
+4.Use the Selected Tool – input prompt into AI generator.
-Iterate and Adjust – refine until close to original.
+5.Iterate and Adjust – refine until close to original.
-Save and Document – save both versions for comparison.
+6.Save and Document – save both versions for comparison.

-Deliverables
+# Deliverables
-The Original Image
+1.The Original Image
 (Insert chosen realism reference image here)

-The Final Generated Image (Ghibli Style)
+2.The Final Generated Image (Ghibli Style)
 (Insert AI-generated Studio Ghibli version here)

-Prompts Used
+3.Prompts Used

 ### Basic Prompt:
 A portrait of a person in classic realism style, sitting in a natural pose with a calm expression.